refgenie/refgenie/docs/overview.md

  **Refgenie simultaneously provides structure to manually build assets while improving modular access to pre-built assets in the same system.** Refgenie does this by providing two ways to obtain genome assets (see figure at right).

   1. Web-based access to individual pre-built assets via web interface or application programming interface (API)
   2. An interface for scripted asset "builds," each of which produces structured output for arbitrary genome inputs.

-This enables users to either retrieve or produce *identically structured* outputs on demand for *any genome* of interest, including new assemblies, private assemblies, or custom genomes for which a public set of assets cannot exist.
+This two-pronged approach enables users to either retrieve or produce *identically structured* outputs on demand for *any genome* of interest, including new assemblies, private assemblies, or custom genomes for which a public set of assets cannot exist.

 ## Refgenie ecosystem